Common Proxy Configuration Mistakes That Reveal Your Location

 Bottom line: Don’t neglect the basics

-If you make sure all configurations are done properly, you can work online without concern over anonymity or exposure of your location.
+If you make sure to do all configurations properly, you can work online without concern over anonymity or exposure of your location.
 Signing up for a good proxy server is a great way to start; but there’s more to it than that.
 As we’ve seen, omissions in proxy and browser configuration could leave you compromised without your even knowing it.